tejash098/Expense-manager/README.md

 | > 300       | Green  |
 | 0 – 300     | Yellow |
 | < 0         | Red    |

 ---

-### 🔮 Future Enhancements (Optional)

-* Add delete and edit transaction options
-* Add authentication (login system)
-* Add charts for visual insights
-* Store data in local storage or database
-* Export reports to Excel/PDF

----

-### 📝 License

-This project is free to use for learning and development.

----